-The liberalization of financial markets during the 1990s and 2000s has played an important role in shaping today's financial structure all over the world.
-The financial sector has a critical role in modern market economies.
-It can provide payment and transaction services, channeling households' savings to its best investment areas to the different sectors of the economy such as households, enterprises and governments.
-However, it can also be a source of fragility and crisis, as seen during the recent Global Financial Crisis as well as during numerous banking crises in emerging market and developing economies.
+The liberalization of financial markets during the 1990s and 2000s has played an essential role in shaping today's financial structure all over the world.
+The financial sector can provide payment and transaction services, channeling households' savings to its best investment areas to the different sectors of the economy, such as households, enterprises, and governments.
+However, it can also cause fragility and crisis, as seen during the recent global financial crises in 2007-2008, as well as during numerous banking crises in emerging market and developing economies.

-The financial sector performs various functions that facilitate the efficient functioning of the economy and promote economic growth.
-The functions of a financial system are identified as "the trading of risk, allocating capital, monitoring managers, mobilizing savings, and easing the trading of goods".
-For the financial sector to contribute to the growth and mitigate risks, the industry itself has to be resilient and be able to reduce its own vulnerabilities.
-Given the complexity and dynamism of modern financial products and markets, appropriate institutions are needed to reduce the risks and vulnerabilities that can potentially lead to harmful and costly economic downturns.2
+The financial sector accomplishes several functions that enable the efficient functioning of the economy and promote economic growth.
+Some of the main functions of a financial system are identified as "the trading of risk, allocating capital, monitoring managers, mobilizing savings, and easing the trading of goods."
+For the financial sector to contribute to the growth, the industry itself has to be resilient and be able to reduce its vulnerabilities.
+Given the complexity and dynamism of modern financial products and markets, appropriate institutions are needed to reduce the risks and vulnerabilities that can potentially lead to severe and costly economic downturns.3

-It has been accepted that modern financial institutions and financial markets exert a powerful influence on economic development, poverty alleviation, and economic stability.
-For example, when banks screen borrowers and identify firms with the most promising prospects, this is a key step that helps allocate resources efficiently, expand economic opportunities, and foster growth.
+It has been generally accepted that modern financial institutions and financial markets have a powerful influence on economic development, poverty alleviation, and economic stability.
+For example, when banks screen borrowers and identify firms with the most promising prospects, this is a crucial step that helps allocate resources efficiently, expand economic opportunities, and foster growth.
 When banks and securities markets mobilize savings from households to invest in promising projects, this is another crucial step in fostering economic development.
 When financial institutions monitor the use of investments and scrutinize managerial performance, this is an additional ingredient in boosting the efficiency of corporations.

-Additionally equity, bond, and derivative markets enable the diversification of risk; this encourages investment in higher-return projects that might otherwise be shunned.
-3
+Additionally, equity, bond, and derivative markets enable the diversification of risk; this encourages investment in higher-return projects that might otherwise be shunned.
+4

-The financial sector is critically connected to the overall institutional framework in a country.
-Given that the intertemporal of financial transactions makes it one of the most institution sensitive sector, a financial system can only thrive in an environment with effective institutions that reduce agency conflicts between contract parties.
-There might also be reverse influences from a thriving financial sector to institutional strengthening of a country.4
+The financial sector is significantly connected to the overall institutional framework in a country.
+Given that the intertemporal of financial transactions makes it one of the most institution sensitive sector, a financial system can only thrive in an environment with active institutions that reduce agency conflicts between contract parties.
+There might also be reverse influences from a thriving financial sector to the institutional strengthening of a country.5